kristinadengland/resume/index.md

 - Connected with people across the Diversity, Equity, Inclusion, and Accessibility space on LinkedIn.

 ### Take a growth-mindset focus
 - Step in whenever there is a skill gap in the department and learn that skill.
-Previously had no experience in accessibility, web development or design, graphic design, or diversity and equity - volunteered to learn these skills having previously only had a communications and training development background.
+Previously had no experience in accessibility, web development or design, graphic design, or diversity and equity.
 - Developing my knowledge of overall user experience principles by completing courses through Interaction Design Foundation.
 - Continue to develop my knowledge of accessibility as well as disability identity, culture, and rights.
 - Take time to educate vendors and higher ed peers on accessibility, and to provide them with the resources and support system needed to grow their skills.
-Co-trained the first digital accessibility specialist at Cornell following their accessibility lawsuit.

 ## Experience
 ### Senior Digital Experience and Accessibility Specialist at University of Massachusetts President's Office